Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Introduction

-The theoretical limits of SWIPT were first analysed in \cite{Varshney2008}, where the author showed that, for discrete-time SWIPT systems, there exists a fundamental tradeoff between the information rate and the power harvested at a user device.
-This tradeoff can be characterized by a rate-power region, whose boundary is defined by the input signal distributions maximizing the information rate for given required average harvested powers at the user device.
-The rate-power tradeoff of practical SWIPT systems was studied in \cite{Zhang2013}, where the authors considered time-sharing and power-splitting between \gls*{eh} and information detection at the \gls*{rx}.
-Furthermore, in \cite{Rong2017}, the authors characterized the performance of EH-based THz communication systems, where a relay node was utilized to overcome the huge path-loss of THz channels, and thus, to improve the data rate.
-Moreover, since the number of scatterers in THz wireless channels is limited \cite{Tataria2021} and a \gls*{los} between \gls*{tx} and \gls*{rx} may not always be available \cite{Sarieddeen2021}, the authors in \cite{Pan2022} investigated optimal resource allocation for SWIPT systems employing intelligent reflecting surfaces (IRSs) to bypass blockages.
+The theoretical limits of SWIPT were first analyzed in \cite{Varshney2008}, where the author showed that, for discrete-time SWIPT systems, there exists a fundamental tradeoff between the information rate and the power harvested at a user device.
+This tradeoff can be characterized by an information rate-harvested power region, whose boundary is determined by the input signal distributions maximizing the information rate for given required average harvested powers at the user device.
+The information rate-harvested power tradeoff of practical SWIPT systems was studied in \cite{Zhang2013}, where the authors considered time-sharing and high-frequency power-splitting between \gls*{eh} and information detection at the \gls*{rx}. {Furthermore, since the number of scatterers in THz wireless channels is limited \cite{Tataria2021} and a \gls*{los} between \gls*{tx} and \gls*{rx} may not always be available \cite{Sarieddeen2021}, the authors in \cite{Rong2017} and \cite{Pan2022} investigated optimal resource allocation for THz SWIPT systems employing a relay node and intelligent reflecting surfaces (IRSs) to bypass blockages, respectively. }